 INVESTMENT STRATEGIES

-Effective July 1, 2022, Groups A and B were combined to one overall investment portfolio.
+Effective July 1, 2022, Groups A and B were combined into one overall investment portfolio.

 Comprehensive cash flow analyses will be used to determine appropriate maturities to ensure adequate liquidity to cover cash needs of the county and pool participants.